 - A seeker who wants a stronger spiritual center

 This was not a “Come to Jesus” meeting.
 If you want to come to Jesus that’s fine.
 But nobody will force you, coerce you, or put you in any kind of situation that is publicly uncomfortable.
 In private Sozo sessions, facilitators completely respect your wishes.
 (The recordings come with recommendations for people and organizations that offer Sozo sessions for you personally.
 Those sessions are NOT included in the price of this package.)

 If you’re New Age, Hindu, Muslim, Latter Day Saints or Buddhist, you might be comfortable with this.
 Or you might not.
 You need to decide based on what I’m telling you right now and how it sits with you.

 In the Members Area, you will get links to people and organizations that can give you a 2-hour private session, either in-person or via skype.
-My facilitators will help you get “Memos from the Head Office” that smash the lies about money and success that are holding you back.
+(Please note: This course explains the ideas behind Financial sozo.
+However, a live sozo session itself is not included as part of this course.)
+These facilitators can help you get “Memos from the Head Office” that smash the lies about money and success that are holding you back.

 By the way, notice I didn’t say they’re going to get Memos from the Head Office and pass them on to you.
 YOU get the memos YOURSELF.
 It’s uncanny.
 And it’s the best channel for inner healing I have ever found.